RMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law Firm

 All Signs Point to Enforcement Issues: Regulating Signage within Community Associations

-By Ashley Koirtyohann | Community Association Newsletter, Property Owners Association | 0 comment | 28 September, 2020 | 2
+By Ashley Koirtyohann | Community Association Newsletter, Property Owners Association | Comments are Closed | 29 August, 2024 | 5

 Does this mean every community association can start telling people to take down non-compliant signs?
 Not necessarily.
 The Election Code simply sets forth parameters for the adoption of a policy or restrictive covenant governing political signage.
 It does not, by itself, create any automatic or default rules that bind owners within community associations.
 This means that a community association must have a policy or restrictive covenant prohibiting signs on file with the county before issuing any violations relating to signage.

 Further, before telling a homeowner to take down a non-compliant political sign, community association boards should ask this question: “Are we enforcing these rules uniformly?”
 This does not just mean enforcing the rules with respect to signs for all political parties or viewpoints (although that is important as well), it means enforcing the rules with respect to all non-compliant signs.
 This might include signs for security companies, “for sale” signs, and signs showing support for a school or sports team.
-Stated another way, community associations should not cherry-pick certain signs for enforcement while letting others go unchallenged.
+Stated another way, community associations should not cherry-pick certain signs for enforcement while letting others go unregulated.

-In the event that litigation ensues, a community association could find itself exposed to a judgment for damages in favor of a homeowner if the community association is found to have (1) enforced the provisions of the Election Code without a recorded policy or restrictive covenant in place; (2) enforced a policy or restrictive covenant that violates the Election Code; or (3) enforced an otherwise enforceable policy or restrictive covenant in an arbitrary, capricious, or discriminatory manner.
+In the event that litigation ensues, a community association could find itself exposed to a judgment for damages in favor of a homeowner if the community association is found to have: (1) enforced the provisions of the Election Code without a recorded policy or restrictive covenant in place; (2) enforced a policy or restrictive covenant that violates the Election Code; or (3) enforced an otherwise enforceable policy or restrictive covenant in an arbitrary, capricious, or discriminatory manner.

 ashley koirtyohann, condominiums, displays, election signs, hoa, poa, signs